 I recently turned my volunteer hours at the school library into an official paid position as a substitute librarian, and so I consider myself to be a “sometimes librarian” and have also been identified as “Shelverine” by literally only one friend.

 My sister wrote a book!
 It’s not published yet, though.
-This is relevant because at the end of 2016, she and I attended Andrew Jobling’s writing and motivational workshop.
-I attended the writing workshop in a supportive role.
-By the time I left the workshop, I decided I wanted to write my own book.
-(Well played, Andrew.)
+This is relevant because at the end of 2016, she and I attended a writing and motivational workshop.
+I attended in a supportive role.
+By the time I left, I decided to write my own book.

 Following the workshop, I dug out my journals from my exchange student year living in Spain, and got to work.
 Today, the book is finished.
 Well, I should clarify, the manuscript is finished, and I’m somewhere in the third-ish draft of editing.